sycarion/5eSRDs/srds/a5e/source/a5esrd_VRC.md

 ***Range Earmuffs.*** These over-ear headphones provide the same protection as earplugs without the drawback by amplifying ambient sound and cutting off at a certain decibel level.

-***Tracer.*** This button-sized device can be planted on a person or vehicle and sends out a signal allowing its location to be tracked, typically via a program on the userís ICD.
+***Tracer.*** This button-sized device can be planted on a person or vehicle and sends out a signal allowing its location to be tracked, typically via a program on the user√≠s ICD.
 While the tracer is active and within 10 miles, you know the direction of it, and combining a tracer with a mapping program (an upgrade that costs an additional 100 cr) can show you the precise location of it on a map.
 The tracer stays active for 24 hours, but they are easy to find with bug detectors (automatic success, no roll required).
 They are typically used on targets that will not suspect their presence.

 ***Zip Cuffs.*** These super lightweight and portable version of handcuffs are used by riot police and in other situations where mass arrests are likely.
 They have an AC of only 13 and 15 hp, and the Strength check to break them is DC 16.
 Unlike most restraints, they are single-use, with the cuffs being cut to release a prisoner rather than unlocked with a key.